Our Partners to raise awareness of sustainability

 We work with industry organisations, non-governmental and international organisations (NGOs and IGOs) and multi-stakeholder initiatives around the world to raise awareness of sustainability issues, promote good practice and support specific projects.
 Below are just some examples of this.

 - Forest Stewardship Council™ (FSC™) FSC is an independent NGO that promotes responsible management of the world’s forests.
-Its consensus-driven multi-stakeholder processes define social, environmental and economic criteria for forest management and its certification programme best meets the criteria for sustainable forestry management on a global scale.
-Tetra Pak is a member of FSC International as well as a number of national organisations.
+Its consensus-driven multi-stakeholder decision processes define social, environmental and economic criteria for forest management operations and how its certification programme best meets the criteria for sustainable forestry management on a global scale.
+Tetra Pak is an active member of FSC International.
+The FSC™ licence code for Tetra Pak is FSC® C01404

 - Global Alliance for Improved Nutrition (GAIN) Approximately 800 million people worldwide suffer from malnutrition.
 We partner with GAIN to reduce that number by providing nutrition to populations at risk, including through school feeding programmes.
 The long-term goal is to ensure a supply of market-viable fortified goods to people suffering from malnutrition.

 - Global Child Nutrition Foundation (GCNF) GCNF’s mission is to expand opportunities for the world’s children to receive adequate nutrition for learning and achieving their potential.
 A Tetra Laval representative has sat on the board of the GCNF since 2008.

 - SAVE FOOD We are members of this initiative that aims to bring industry, research, politics and civil society together to find solutions to the problem of food loss and food waste, and to raise consumer awareness of the issue.